- Program Overview

 - Providers should verify that the patient meets the manufacturer’s recommendations for appropriate age range, testing and calibration requirements, etc. before prescribing the CGM device.

-- Or has an otherwise qualifying circumstances or otherwise deemed medically necessary.
+- Or has an otherwise qualifying circumstance or is otherwise deemed medically necessary.

 - Individual meets all the initial criteria (except for the SMBG requirement), and